Vaccine Act of 1813

-The Vaccine Act of 1813 was an Act of the Twelfth Congress of the United States to encourage vaccination against smallpox.
+Vaccine Act of 1813 was an Act of the Twelfth Congress of the United States to encourage vaccination against smallpox.
 It was passed 27 February 1813 and repealed 4 May 1822.
 The Act was the first federal law concerning consumer protection and pharmaceuticals.

 Dr. Edward Jenner discovered smallpox vaccine in 1796, and hucksters quickly exploited the demand for vaccine by offering fraudulent versions.
 The Act made these provisions: